 Cervical cancer affects millions of women worldwide.
 It is a silent killer, it has a high prevalence outside of developed countries, and almost all cases of cervical cancer can be attributed to HPV infection.
 Yet many people know little about the disease.
-In this blog, we discuss some of the facts that deserve attention.

 In developed countries, there is increasing discussion about eliminating cervical cancer, but in low- and middle-income countries (LMICs) it remains a widespread, deadly disease.
 Cervical cancer is the second most common form of cancer amongst women in LMICs.
 About 90 per cent of deaths from cervical cancer occur in LMICs1.